julieolin/week8/content/_index.md

     seamless="seamless"
     frameborder="0">
 </iframe>

+One thing to keep in mind here is that some areas have a very limited number of AirBnB listings - and the average prices shown above should therefore not be considered as general market prices.
+You may find better and cheaper alternatives than the listings on AirBnb!

 Now we have had a small introduction to Manhattan.
 So which AirBnB to choose?
 Below, all AirBnB locations is plotted to the map.
 By using the zoom-function, the map is able to provide the exact location, price pr. night and a small description of the AirBnB place.
 Try it and may you explore some hidden gems of AirBnB rentals!